A contribution to climate action

 The static structure of a commercial building makes it easy to forget about the machines running inside and their contribution to the climate change.

-According to the Intergovernmental Panel On Climate Change, buildings are responsible for about one-third of global energy use and one-fifth of global greenhouse gas emissions.
-This doesn’t include the embodied emissions in getting them built such as cement, glazing, steel and building services equipment (including air conditioning, lighting, plumbing, etc.).
+According to the Intergovernmental Panel On Climate Change, buildings are responsible for about one-third of global energy use and one-fifth of global greenhouse gas emissions (this doesn’t include the embodied emissions in getting them built).